FoolCode/SphinxQL-Query-Builder/README.md

 ## Installation

 This is a Composer package.
-You can install this package with the following command: `php composer.phar install`
+You can install this package with the following command: `composer require foolz/sphinxql-query-builderl`

 ## Usage